明前西湖龙井, 龙坞: complex floral aroma, round, mellow, fresh, sweet, umami, long and winding aftertaste, slightly bitter but turns sweet quickly

 Presenting our West Lake Longjing Yuqian Tea, cultivated from the Quntizhong cultivar, also known as Tu Cha.
+See here the difference between Tu Cha and Long Jing 43.
 This cultivar is one of the oldest and most traditional varieties used in Longjing tea production, valued for its distinctive aroma and taste.
-This year, we bring to you an exceptional batch of Yuqian tea harvested during a particularly dry season, resulting in a late budding that contributes to the tea's unique attributes.
+This year, we bring to you an exceptional batch of Yuqian tea (after the Qing Ming Festival and before the Gu Yu) harvested during a particularly dry season, resulting in a late budding that contributes to the tea's unique attributes.

 Read about the tea farm and the tea master.

 Master Chen runs his family owned tea farm in Long Wu, Xi Hu district, just miles away from the infamous Mei Jia Wu.
 We paid a visit this spring and came back with this goodie,